madanbaduwal/madanbaduwal.github.io/_pages/about.md

 My academic foundation lies in **Physics, Mathematics, and Computer Science**.

-My research interests lie at the intersection of **Artificial Intelligence** and **Robotics**, with a focus on **Cross-Modal Interaction Learning** understanding how humans perceive, process, and integrate multisensory information to make decisions.
-I am particularly interested in reverse-engineering the human mind to develop robots capable of seeing, listening, speaking, learning, and interacting with human-like cognition and social intelligence.
+My research interests lie at the intersection of **Signal Processing**, **Artificial Intelligence**, especially **Multimodal Machine Learning**, and **Robotics**.
+I investigate how humans perceive, process, and integrate information from multiple senses to make informed decisions.
+My ultimate goal is to reverse-engineer aspects of human cognition to develop robots capable of seeing, listening, speaking, learning, and interacting with human-like perception, reasoning, and social intelligence.